practicingruby/practicing-ruby-paid/posts/v5/007-dependencies-notifications-and-adjustments.md

 between an object and its peers that were described in GOOS: dependencies, notifications, and adjustments.
-Taken together, these rough categorizations do a good job of identifying the kinds of connections that exist between objects, and that makes it easier to develop a more nuanced view of how they communicate with each other.
+Taken together, these rough categorizations do a good job of identifying the kinds of connections that exist between objects, which makes it easier to develop a more nuanced view of how they communicate with each other.

 The specific examples in this article are based on code from [Newman][newman] (my experimental email-based microframework), but the general concepts that we'll discuss are relevant to all object-oriented software.
-If your keep your own projects in the back of your mind as you read on, you'll easily find similarities between Newman's design challenges and your own.
+If you keep your own projects in the back of your mind as you read on, you'll easily find similarities between Newman's design challenges and your own.